this post contains affiliate codes – this means I get a benefit at no extra cost to you!

 Even though there isn’t technically a right way to load a dishwasher.
 (But yes, knives need to face up, if you ask me).

 Starting a business, my enneagram number also came in to play.
 I’m over the top obsessed with following rules (yep, you guessed it, I’m a 1), which can be difficult in an industry where the rules are made along the way, and you sometimes have to break them to find your place.

 Psst. still confused about the Enneagram?
 Check out Enneagram and Coffee on Instagram for a full explanation!

 I can often find myself paralyzed when it comes to decision making if I’m not sure what the right way to do something is.
 But luckily for me, there are tons of resources out there to make sure I’m doing things just right!

 Today, I wanted to share one of my favorites with you – The Creative Law Shop – the resource I use for my contracts here at Hygge Design Co.

-As a web designer, I’ve done my fair share of website audits (curious about website audits with me?
-Shoot me an email!), and the one thing that always seems to be missing are the legal pages.
+As a web designer, I’ve done my fair share of website audits, and the one thing that always seems to be missing are the legal pages.

 Trust me, I get it, these pages are not necessarily fun, but they are oh so important when it comes to protecting your business and the content you put out there.